nicofirst1/Wodify/README.md

 # Intro

-If you find yourself staring at a computer for most of your time you frobably have to do some workout.
+If you find yourself staring at a computer for most of your time you probably have to do some workout.

 And here is where I come to help!